Aurora-RGB/Docs/content/integrations/icue/index.md

 This mode requires new profiles for each game, which is a lot of work.
 Currently we don't have a profile for any game.
 Help us by creating profiles for your favorite games and share it in our [Discord](https://discord.gg/YAuBmg9) and we can add it as a default profile!

+You can find a game's state and event information from iCUE's files in:

+`C:\ProgramData\Corsair\CUE5\GameSDKEffects`

 ### Supported Games
 - AgainstTheStorm